MattMckenzy/Homehook/README.md

 Services:Jellyfin:OrderTerms:Newest | Last,Latest,Newest,Recent | Alternative terms that can be used to order media items by newest created date.
 Services:Jellyfin:OrderTerms:Shortest | Shortest,Quickest,Fastest | Alternative terms that can be used to order media items by lowest runtime.
 Services:Jellyfin:OrderTerms:Longest | Longest,Slowest | Alternative terms that can be used to order media items by lomgest runtime.
-Services:Jellyfin:MediaTypeTerms:Audio | Song,Songs,Music,Track,Tracks,Audio | Alternative terms that can be used to specify audio media items.
+Services:Jellyfin:MediaTypeTerms:Audio | Song,Songs,Music,Track,<br />Tracks,Audio | Alternative terms that can be used to specify audio media items.
-Services:Jellyfin:MediaTypeTerms:Video | Video,Videos,Movies,Movie,Show,Shows,Episode,Episodes | Alternative terms that can be used to specify video media items.
+Services:Jellyfin:MediaTypeTerms:Video | Video,Videos,Movies,Movie,<br />Show,Shows,Episode,Episodes | Alternative terms that can be used to specify video media items.
 Services:Jellyfin:MediaTypeTerms:Photo | Photo,Photos,Pictures,Picture | Alternative terms that can be used to specify photo media items.
 Services:Jellyfin:MaximumQueueSize | 100 | Maximum media item queue size to post to Home Assistant.
 Services:IFTTT:Token | | Authentication token used to post to Homehook.